-Discover the Royal Botanical Gardens
+Discover the Royal Botanical Gardens (Day 1)

-It is possible to visit this park for free all year (from 7:30 to 18:00)
+You can visit this park for free all year from 7:30 am to 6 pm.

 The market is open every morning of the week except Mondays and Wednesdays.
 On Wednesday evenings the atmosphere is transformed with festive shows, bars and restaurants.